csuermann/node-red-contrib-suncron/README.md

 For each of the above sun events a distinct `msg.payload` and `msg.topic` can be configured.
 It is also possible to specify an offset to adjust the event time.

-The location (lat / lon) can either be entered manually or retrieved automatically from the browser via the location button.
+The location (lat / lon) can either be entered manually or retrieved automatically from your browser via the location button.

 ![example](docs/config.png)